smeirsha/ios-teacher-rn-test/README.md

 ### Please Note:
 - This repository will be updated frequently with *breaking* changes.
 Fork with caution.
-- The Cartfile currently refers to a private repository.
+- The Cartfile currently refers to a private repository to Instructure.

 ## Prerequisites:
 - Xcode 8